michailtam/Miscellaneous/README.md

 # Miscellaneous
-This repo contains different documents like setting up sublime-text and vim for C++ development, configuring and executing git operations, regular expressions and so on.
+This repo contains tutorials for:
+SUBLIME-TEXT
+- Configuration (general)
+- Installing additional packages like terminus, advanced new file etc.
+- Configuring colorschemes for the editor and terminus
+- Configuring the editor as a C++ IDE

+...TO BE CONTINUED...